ECOsmarte® Science Summary

 In a water molecule, composed of two hydrogen atoms and one oxygen atom, the hydrogen and oxygen atoms are combined and are sharing electrons.

-Arrangement of equilibrium positions of the positive and negative charges in water an ionized molecule.
+Arrangement of equilibrium positions of the positive and negative charges in water and ionized molecule.

-When electricity is applied to water, electrolysis and ionization occurs.
+When electricity is applied to water, electrolysis and ionization occur.
 One of the hydrogen ions breaks away from the water molecule, the hydrogen atom now has only a proton and no electron.
-By losing a negative electron it has become a positive charged ion.
+By losing a negative electron it has become a positively charged ion.

 When the hydrogen ion breaks away, the second hydrogen atom and the oxygen atom remain together, sharing 10 electrons.
-This results in one extra negative, because the combination has one more electron than proton.
+This results in one extra negative because the combination has one more electron than protons.
 This now is a single negative charged hydroxide or hydroxyl ion.